Aliases for PRKCE Gene

 GeneCards Summary for PRKCE Gene

 PRKCE (Protein Kinase C, Epsilon) is a Protein Coding gene.
-Diseases associated with PRKCE include ischemia and rift valley fever.
+Diseases associated with PRKCE include rift valley fever and ischemia.
 Among its related pathways are Signaling by FGFR and Signaling by FGFR.
 GO annotations related to this gene include signal transducer activity and enzyme activator activity.
 An important paralog of this gene is PRKCB.